wttech/CQ-Unix-Toolkit/README.md

    * cqput
    * cqls
    * cqpkg
-*  Compatible with CQ 5.5 or higher (but not AEM 6.0 and higher)
+*  Compatible with CQ 5.5 or higher (but not AEM 6.0 and higher yet)
    * cqchk
    * cqgc
    * cqmrg
    * cqtpm
-*  Compatible with CQ 5.4 or higher (but not AEM 6.0 and higher)
+*  Compatible with CQ 5.4 or higher (but not AEM 6.0 and higher yet)
    * cqwfl
    * cqosgi
    * cqclr